mspalti/iiif_dspace_workflows/README.md

 For the Search API and Solr index, I am currently populating Solr with separate Python load process.
 I think there is a way to integrate this more closely with the DSpace ingest process by requiring inclusion of ALTO files in the `OtherContent` bundle.
 That would end the need for an entirely separate load process.
-Instead, a separate process running on the Solr server could use the DSpace API to retrieve manifests and ALTO files via the `seeAlso` AnnotationList and use this information to maintain the Solr index.
+Instead, a process running on the Solr server could use the DSpace IIIF API to retrieve manifests and ALTO files via the `seeAlso` AnnotationList and use this information to maintain the Solr index.